A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

 \subsubsection{Radar Cross Section}

 When a mmWave radar sends out an electromagnetic pulse, the waves encounter objects in the environment and reflect back.
 The \ac{RCS}, which depends on the material, size, and structure of an object, determines the intensity at which each object reflects the electromagnetic pulse.
 Precisely, RCS is the cross-sectional area of the hypothetical sphere that is generated to measure the reflectivity of the target object.
 Objects such as vehicles and thick concrete walls will have higher RCS than pedestrians or small obstacles in buildings.
-As reported in the literature, intensities served as a valuable measurement for identifying semantic information about objects or in navigation as strong returns are more likely to correlate with recognizable landmarks.
+The so-called ``radar intensity'' of a reflection from an object is proportional to the latent power, emitted from a radar and reflected off a target in the environment, multiplied by the RCS of the specific target \cite{richards2010principles}.
+As reported in the literature, intensity served as a valuable measurement for identifying semantic information about objects or in navigation as strong returns are more likely to correlate with recognizable landmarks.